myrthos/myrthos-site/content/en/docs/mpl/introduction/overview.md

 {{< mimage src="supported.webp" caption="Overview of the controller families that are intended to be supported" text="text-italic caption-align-right" >}}

-Each of the controllers has a set of modules that are supported by that controller and even multiple instanced of a module.
-The maximum set of modules are listed below.
+Each of the controllers has a set of modules that are supported by that controller and depending on the controller type, even multiple instances of a module.
+The maximum set of available modules are listed below.
 The 3-letter or 4-letter abbreviation that is used in MPL for a module is provided as well.

 {{< mimage src="modules.png" caption="Overview of the modules and their MPL abbreviation" outer="image-center" text="text-italic caption-align-right" >}}